Llamatech/review-me/USABILITY.md

 Moreover, he could easily explore the page and read the instructions, although we could make an additional button for the login in the page.

+He tried to go back using the logo, which wasn't working, so we changed that to work the same way as the button "Back to dashboard".

 ## Usability test two
 We told our user to find a project with more than 10 stars and add a review and a rating to it, and to find a project with the name "meteor" on it.
 This was the result.